Skip to main content

 Maintenance and SLA

-Monitoring, security, updates, guaranteed response time
+Monitoring, security patching, updates and a guaranteed response time

 from 5,000 NOK/mo